-Concurrent Enrollment (CE) Programs Act [C.R.S § 22-35- 103(6)(a)] and District 20 Concurrent

-Enrollment policy IHCDA make it possible for eligible students in grades 9-12 who are under the age of 21 and officially registered at an Academy District 20 high school and at a qualified institution of higher education to earn college credit at a significant cost and time savings.
+Concurrent Enrollment (CE) Programs Act [C.R.S § 22-35-103(6)(a)] and District 20 Concurrent Enrollment policy IHCDA make it possible for eligible students in grades 9-12 who are under the age of 21 and officially registered at an Academy District 20 high school and at a qualified institution of higher education with whom the District has a written cooperative agreement to earn college credit at a significant cost and time savings.
 Interested students may contact the high school counselor for information on the eligibility criteria and application process as identified by the statute and the District policy.

-Accelerating Students through Concurrent Enrollment (ASCENT) (administrative procedure IHCDA

-R 2) is a fifth-year program which allows eligible students to participate in concurrent enrollment courses for the year after 12th grade.
+Accelerating Students through Concurrent Enrollment (ASCENT) (administrative procedure IHCDA R 2) is a fifth-year program which allows eligible students to participate in concurrent enrollment courses for the year after 12th grade.
 Student eligibility includes meeting graduation requirements and the completion of at least 12 credit hours of transcripted postsecondary courses (non-remedial) by the completion of the 12th grade year.
 [C.R.S § 22-35-108].

-ASCENT is a fifth year only program.
+ASCENT (Accelerating Students through Concurrent Enrollment) is a fifth year only program.
 Participation in the CE or ASCENT programs must align with a student's Individual Career and Academic Plan (ICAP).
 Students must complete the District's ASCENT application process and submit all approved documents to the high school concurrent enrollment designee by the published deadline.